 These, along with the Austrian Audio Hi-X65, are the only open-backs on the market right now that will provide all the volume you might need, regardless of the device you’re connecting them to, be it a smartphone, tablet, synth, or guitar processor.

 The build is as great as we’d expect from a new beyerdynamic model.
 The Overall level of quality places them closer to the premium DT 1990 PRO than the entry-level DT 990 PRO.
 Apart from the brushed aluminum yokes, the rest of the parts are high-quality plastic.
 And speaking of high-quality, all contact points are very pleasant to touch, especially the earpads which are covered in a super plush velour.

-If compared to the entry-level DT 990 PRO, there are 3 significant improvements over them.
+If compared to the entry-level DT 990 PRO, there are 3 significant improvements.